Table of Contents

 It is determined by dividing the number of times the program failed by the number of times it was utilized.

 Software quality is reflected in security measurements.
-To demonstrate how software development teams are creating security responses, these metrics must be tracked over time.
+To demonstrate how a software development company creates security responses, these metrics must be tracked over time.

 The distribution of faults identifies the area of the software that is most vulnerable to errors.